 Kelli joined Watsi on June 14th, 2013.
-Eight years ago, Kelli joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kelli's most recent donation traveled 1,900 miles to support Rodjana, a creative preschool student from Haiti, to fund heart surgery to treat multiple cardiac conditions.
+Ten years ago, Kelli joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kelli's most recent donation traveled 8,500 miles to support Mark, an upbeat kid from Kenya, to fund clubfoot repair surgery.